-The end of 2019 is rapidly approaching, which means many investors and financial advisors are considering which tax-friendly portfolio moves to make before December 31.
+The end of 2019 is rapidly approaching, which means many investors and financial professionals are considering which tax-friendly portfolio moves to make before December 31.
 Part of year-end planning includes paying taxes on mutual fund capital gains distributions, and fund firms are gearing up to release estimates of distributions for the year.

 Some experts are already warning this could be a big year for distributions¹ based on current trends in the equity markets and mutual funds, which could put a renewed focus on the tax efficiency of exchange-traded funds (ETFs).